Do You Need a 3 Row SUV?

 2. Nissan Armada

 The Armada has gotten a fresh new look–while the SUV kept its truck-like exterior, it now sports a more muscular, military-chic exterior.
 Inside, the amenities and comforts go from good to great.
-While the Armada does fall on the luxury end of the 3rd row SUV market, it can still be affordable if you don’t add all the bells and whistles.
+While the Armada does fall on the luxury end of the 3rd row SUV market (prices start at about $47,000 and range up to about $63,000), it can still be affordable if you don’t add all the bells and whistles.

 What We Love: